How to Make Notes for UPSC

+The next question is how to make notes from voluminous study material?
 There are different methods of making notes and one should decide which method suits you the best.
-There are two types of making notes, one is the LINEAR NOTES and the other PATTERN NOTES.
+There are two types of making notes; one is the 'Linear Notes' the other is 'Pattern Notes'.

 'Linear Notes': Linear notes method is in which you condense the material you have read and jot down the most important points using headings and sub headings.
 This is a best method make notes after reading a book newspaper or a magazine.
 Here one has to avoid copying a lot of material and lot of care has to be taken while condensing the contents.
 The right way is to use loose sheets of paper to make notes on a given topic as it is easier to keep adding information through additional sheets.
 One can make the notes look more interesting by using colors, block letters, boxes and highlighters.
 All this will immediately draw your attention to the actual contents and they would make it much easier for quick recall of the important points of a topic.

 'Pattern Notes': In this method you have to begin the topic at the center of the page and each line radiating from it should represent a branch of the main idea.
 Each point is written as briefly as possible using a key word or a phrase.
 This is a better method to adopt because it is more flexible and one can add extra information at any point of time.

 Second, we can see the entire pattern at one go without actually turning the pages.
 Thirdly, we can indicate the links between different topics more easily.
 Fourth, it is useful from one's memory point of view as one can keep jotting down the points as and when they crop in the mind.

 Lastly, since it is in a shape format it is much easier to remember the content of the notes.
 This patter help in revision much faster as only brief key words are being used to make notes.

 The disadvantage of pattern notes making is if there are too many facts and too much of information, your notes becomes messy and overcrowded.
 Using key words can remind of basic ideas but when it comes to remembering details, this method cannot be sufficient alone.